Traveling is expensive, or at least, that's what everyone says. Backpackers, though, know the myth doesn't have to be true.

 Put a percentage of money aside from every paycheck

-I budgeted $100 toward a social life each month which meant I certainly couldn’t go out to the bar every weekend night, but I wasn’t a homebody, either.
-I spent roughly $50 on transportation each month (including gas for my car) and $200 on food/groceries.
+I budgeted $100 toward a social life each month, which meant I certainly couldn't go out to the bar every weekend night, but I wasn't a homebody, either.
+I spent roughly $50 on monthly transportation (including gas for my car) and $200 on food/groceries.

 Use apps to automate saving

-Saving loose change is where I was able to save a majority of the additional $50/month to reach my goal of $300/month.
-Believe it or not, this is an effective technique to get you to your goal.
+Saving loose change is where I could save most of the additional $50/month to reach my goal of $300/month.
+Believe it or not, this technique is effective for getting you to your goal.

 Start a coin jar.
 I'm not kidding!
 And instead of using money out of your coin jar toward gas station snacks, save it.
 I saved over $200 in ten months doing this.